ralfdao/micro-compiler/micro compiler/Readme.txt

 use command "Micro factorial.micro > fact.out" to compile file "factorial.micro" into "fact.out"
 which contains tiny codes (you can open the file to see) that run on the simulator "tiny4R"

-To try it out, use command "tiny4R fact.out."
-An example is given below:
+To try it out, use command "tiny4R fact.out"   An example is given below:

 Please enter an integer number: 6
 720